Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Technologies

 In the space domain, \ac{LEO} satellite systems like Starlink by SpaceX are already extending communication services to areas beyond the reach of terrestrial networks.
 In January 2024, Starlink launched its first six satellites equipped with direct-to-cell capabilities, enabling device-to-device connections with unmodified \ac{LTE} phones, and providing text messaging services integrated with mobile operators' core networks~\cite{starlink2024directtocell}.
 To achieve this, Starlink developed large, advanced phased arrays, measuring 2.7 m x 2.3 m, which feature highly sensitive receivers and powerful transmitters.
 These arrays allow the satellites to function as cell towers in space, capable of communicating with cellphones equipped with low-gain antennas and limited transmit power.
 The goal faces significant technological challenges, particularly in densely populated areas with many users.
 Addressing these requires advancements in both network architecture and \ac{RA}.
 An integrated multi-tier \ac{SAGIN} can provide major performance benefits through deployment across diverse nodes and links.

-The study in~\cite{8966367} focused on \ac{RA} optimization within a multi-tier architecture where \ac{LEO} satellites provide wide-area coverage, while \ac{HAPS} and full-duplex terrestrial relays cover hot-spot regions to enhance capacity.
+Li~\textit{et al.} ~\cite{li2020hierarchical} focused on \ac{RA} optimization within a multi-tier architecture where \ac{LEO} satellites provide wide-area coverage, while \ac{HAPS} and full-duplex terrestrial relays cover hot-spot regions to enhance capacity.
 Additionally, \ac{GEO} satellites were considered as routing nodes.
 The authors designed a hierarchical resource management framework for this system, and proposed an optimization method to maximize \ac{LEO}-to-ground and \ac{HAPS}-to-ground downlink throughput based on predictions derived from the regular orbit information of \ac{LEO} satellites.
 In the proposed architecture, mobile \ac{UE}s in hot-spot regions connect via \ac{HAPS} or terrestrial relays, while other areas use direct \ac{LEO} links.
 This approach boosts system capacity in hot-spots and lowers handover rates.
 Different frequency bands are allocated for space/air-to-ground, terrestrial, space-to-air, and inter-satellite links.
 Capacity analysis and simulations show that the multi-tier design greatly outperforms satellite-only systems.
 Additionally, dynamic radio resource optimization improves the average throughput of \ac{HAPS} and \ac{LEO} beams by over 10\%.
 In this scenario, spectrum sharing is required if \ac{HAPS} and satellites are designed to transmit on the same or adjacent frequency bands, or when deploying \ac{HAPS} in a region already covered by a separate satellite system.
-A \ac{LEO}-\ac{HAPS} spectrum sharing technique under non-ideal spectrum sensing was studied in~\cite{8927942}, where a multi-beam \ac{LEO} served as the primary system and a single-beam \ac{HAPS} supported \ac{GUE}s without direct \ac{LEO} access.
-A dynamic spectrum and power allocation strategy was proposed to maximize \ac{HAPS}-\ac{GUE} throughput with minimal \ac{QoS} degradation for \ac{LEO}-associated \acp{GUE}.
-Results showed that \ac{HAPS} interference to \ac{LEO}-associated \acp{GUE} is negligible and affects only a small fraction.